Why a Comparative Study of Climate Change?

 - Meet climate justice movement activists in California fighting for social change.

-- Examine the complex nexus of food, water, and energy systems in Vietnam.
+- Examine the complex nexus of food, water, and energy systems in Nepal.

-- Learn traditional ecological knowledge and food systems in the Peruvian Andes.
+- Learn traditional ecological knowledge systems in the Peruvian Andes and Amazonia.

 None, although previous coursework in political science, economics, or environmental science is recommended.